0k/web_markitup/README.rst

 Description
 ===========

-This OpenERP 7.0 module defines a ``markitup`` FormField widget.
+This OpenERP 7.0 module defines a ``markitup`` widget for form fields.
 Currently configured to edit/display ReSTructured Text, but could be easily modified to manage any other markup langage.

 MarkItUp_ is a jQuery plugin allowing to turn any textarea into a markup editor.